Home > amaranth companion plants

 Marigolds (Tagetes spp.)

 Marigolds roots release a chemical that suppresses the nematode population.
 This can prevent them from attacking the amaranth's root system.
-Additionally, their strong aroma can repel nematodes and other pests.
-This helps to keep the crop safe and healthy.
+Their strong aroma can also repel other pests.
+This keeps the crop safe and healthy.

 Basil is perfect for amaranth companion planting.
-The two plants don't compete for the same space or nutrients.
-Basil prefers dappled sunlight and moist, well-drained soil.
+They won't compete for space or nutrients.
+Basil prefers slightly acidic and well-drained soil.
 These conditions are generally agreeable to amaranth.
 This means you can grow them together without one overshadowing the other.
-The slightly acidic soil preferred by basil is also conducive to amaranth's growth.

-Basil has a strong aroma which is a natural deterrent for several garden pests.
+Basil has a strong aroma.
+This is a natural deterrent for several garden pests.
 Basil can also enhance flavors when grown nearby.
 This can lead to more palatable harvests of amaranth.
 Additionally, basil's root activity may help improve the soil structure and fertility.
 It indirectly benefits the amaranth by creating a healthier growing environment.

-Nasturtiums release a strong scent that many garden pests find offensive.
-This can deter them from their adjacent amaranth garden beds.
-Nasturtiums can fend off cucumber beetles, whiteflies, and aphids.
+Nasturtiums release a strong scent.
+This can deter garden pests from their adjacent amaranth garden beds.
+For example, cucumber beetles, whiteflies and aphids.
 They also attract pollinators and beneficial insects.
 For example, predatory bugs.
 These can keep the garden's ecosystem in check.

 Companion Planting with Legumes

 Legumes are amongst the most celebrated companion planting amaranth.
 For example, beans and peas.
-They can fix nitrogen in the soil.
-Amaranth, a nitrogen-loving plant, benefits significantly from the presence of these nitrogen-fixers.
-The tall, sturdy amaranth plants can also serve as trellises for climbing legumes.
+Amaranth is a nitrogen-loving plant.
+It benefits significantly from the presence of these nitrogen-fixers.
+The tall amaranth plants can also serve as trellises for climbing legumes.

 Consider the variety and growth habits when selecting legumes for companion planting.
-Bush beans, for instance, are compact and don't sprawl.
-On the other hand, scarlet runner beans can provide nitrogen and attract bees with their showy red blooms.
+Bush beans are compact and don't sprawl.
+Scarlet runner beans can provide nitrogen.
+They also attract bees with their showy red blooms.
 This fortifies the amaranth's pollination process.

 amaranth